Posts

 Image

 Come Before Winter During my quiet time, the time I spend reading the Bible and praying, I can look out the window across our pasture and woods.
 The big windows face east, so this time of year, I can watch the sunrise.
 Often, the view of the sunrise accentuates my sense of being in communication with my Heavenly Father.
-6" x 6" Painted with artist quality heavy-body acrylic paint on 1.5” deep cradled wood panel Edges painted black Click here to view or purchase on my website.
+6" x 6" Painted with artist quality heavy-body acrylic paint on 1.5” deep cradled wood panel Click here to view or purchase on my website.
 We have had a few bright, sunny mornings here in northern Indiana, and I have sat in front of the windows with my pantlegs and sleeves rolled up to try to soak up some of that "vitamin S".
 (Yes, I made that up.
 I am sure it has a proper name.)
 Those bright skies, with only a hint of cloudiness, inspired this painting.
 I wanted to paint the smooth transition of cold color in the sky, and the dark silhouettes of the trees in the foreground, but NOT in a photorealistic style.
-I love to just sugg...
+I love to just suggest the beauty I am ...

 2026 Open House announcement